njgibbon/fend/README.md

 * You can skip specific files or directories by providing the full path.
 * You can skipp all instances of a file or directory.
 * You can skip all files with certain extensions.
 The Failure Extensions Feature can be used to help you configure a good skip list.
-See [doc/research.md](doc/research.md) for some examples of how you can quickly configure the right skips - even for large and interesting repos.
+See [doc/research.md](doc/research.md) for some examples of how you can quickly configure the right skips - even for quite large repositories.

 # Failed Scan Example
 TODO: Image